Lawsuit accuses 3 ex-Michigan St. basketball players of rape

-A federal lawsuit has been filed against Michigan State University and three former men's basketball players by a female student who accuses them of sexually assaulting her at an off-campus apartment.
+A federal lawsuit was filed Monday against Michigan State University and three former men's basketball players by a female student who accuses the athletes of sexually assaulting her at an off-campus apartment.

-The woman and players are not named in the suit which was filed Monday in U.S. District in Grand Rapids.
+The woman and players are not named in the suit, which was filed in U.S. District Court in Grand Rapids.
 It seeks compensatory and punitive damages.

 Michigan State has been rocked for months by a sexual assault scandal involving a former sports doctor that now includes his ex-boss.
 Three ex-football players also were charged last year with sexual assault.